Contact our corporate or local offices directly.

 After a project document file has been edited and saved in Altium Designer it is flagged as

 Modified, and indicated as such () in both the Projects and Storage Manager panels.
 To commit those changes as a new revision in the VCS, right-click on the file entry in the panel and select the Commit command from the context menu.
 The Commit Whole Project command could also be used, which will commit all modified files in the project,

 Ahead of Server().
 You can continue to edit, save and commit files in the working repository, or ratify the new changes by using the Push command to update the remote Git repository – the file status will then return to

 View the Storage Manager panel to see the sequence of actions in the VCS Revisions section, which will include the creation of a new VCS revision (with an incremented revision number) for that file – in this case, Revision

 3 and its added comment.
-The icon indicates the latest and current revision of the selected file, or in version control terms, the Head revision.
+The icon indicates the latest and the current revision of the selected file, or in version control terms, the Head revision.

-For a combined view of both revision and history event entries, change to the single Timeline view by selecting Switch to Combined View from the right click context menu.
+For a combined view of both revision and history event entries, change to the single Timeline view by selecting Switch to Combined View from the right-click context menu.

-As outlined above, a local project that has been added to Version Control can be edited by Altium Designer from the project's local folder, and the changes then updated to the VCS repository.
+As outlined above, a local project that has been added to Version Control can be edited by Altium Designer from the project's local folder, and the changes are then updated to the VCS repository.
 The local folder and the repository folder are linked and ultimately synchronized by the VCS.

 Another user, who will not have access to the project from its source folder (which is local to your PC), can use the Check Out process to obtain their own copy of the files from the SVN repository that hosts the project.
 All users that wish to collaborate on the project design will need to connect to that common or 'centralized' SVN design repository, which is typically arranged to be accessible via the local network or from a server.